The Applied Layer

 Ongoing-research roadmap

-- May 2026 – Volume I launches: five flagship reports and weekly briefings.
+• May 2026 – Volume I launches its reviewed research package and briefings.